Below is a list of frequently asked questions about the application process.

 There will be no exemptions.

-We advise applicants that during this year they will work very hard both within the 9am-5.30pm hours and beyond as they study and build their evidence file and research for academic assignments.
-We advise those applicants with young families to ensure that they have a sufficiently robust support system to help them to complete the year.
+We advise applicants that during this year they will work very hard both within the 9am-5.30pm hours and beyond as they study and build their evidence and research for academic assignments.
+We advise those applicants with young families to ensure that they have a sufficiently robust support system to help them to complete the programmes.